microsoft/microsoft-ui-xaml/dev/AnimatedIcon/SegmentLookup.md

 4. Check for `OffPointerOverToOffNormalStart` and `OffPointerOverToOffNormalEnd`.
 If *both* are found return the segment in reverse.
 5. Check for `NormalToPointerOverStart` and `NormalToPointerOverEnd`.
 If either is found return<sup>1</sup>.
 6. Check for `PointerOverToNormalStart` and `PointerOverToNormalEnd`.
 If *both* is found return the segment in reverse.
+8. Check for `PointerOverOff`.
+If it is found return a hard cut to that position.
+9. Check for `OffPointerOver`.
+If it is found return a hard cut to that position.
+10. Check for `PointerOver`.
+If it is found return a hard cut to that position.
-7. Return a hard cut to position 0.0.
+11. Return a hard cut to position 0.0.

 ### Formalized algorithm with 3 state groups:
 OnStateGroup1PropertyChanged